LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 With TDD you start with the unit test first.
 As with any unit test, the test should describe a feature or behavior that the code supports.

-Because this unit test is for a feature that does NOT yet exist, we will have to think about how this feature will be implemented.
-Is a new parameter needed, maybe a entire new function?
+Because the test is for a feature that does NOT exist *yet*, we need to think about how the feature will be implemented.
+This is the time to ask questions like.
+Should we add a new parameter?
+What about an entirely new function?
+What will the function return?

-Next write the unit test as if the parameter or function you just imagined already exists.
+Next, write the unit test as if the parameter or function you imagined already exists.
-This may seem a bit odd, but the process of thinking through how new code will be used helps avoid bugs and design flaws earlier.
+This may seem a bit odd, but considering how new code will be used helps find bugs and flaws earlier.

 Now run the test!
 The test should fail or possibly your code will not compile because you have referenced code that does not exist yet.